If you want to offset $100 a month in utility bills, the right place to start is by looking at your current home. First, look at your heating bills.

 The typical refrigerator built in 1980 costs about $154 in electricity to run for a year, at today’s average rate of 11 cents per kilowatt-hour.
 A modern high-efficiency refrigerator runs for about $55 a year.
 The average homeowner would save $99 a year ― enough to pay for the refrigerator in a few years.
 A modern front-loading clothes washer uses far less hot water than the old top-loaders, and that saves money.

 A new water-heating system may be cheaper still.
 A simple warm-weather solar water-heating system may cost less than $2,500 to install, especially if you do it at the same time you replace your electric hot-water heater.
 Depending on where you live, it may cut your water heating costs by 40 to 50 percent.
-A large family with lots of kids uses plenty of hot water for bathing, laundry and dishwashing, so this can be a significant power saving.
-Read more about solar water heating.
+A large family with lots of kids uses plenty of hot water for bathing, laundry, and dishwashing, so this can be a significant power savings.

 Most hot water heaters can be made more efficient.
 Fix all leaks.
 Turn the thermostat down to 122°F (50°C).
 Be sure all water lines, and the tank itself, are fully insulated.
 Use low-flow shower heads.

 Does someone in the house leave the color TV set on for hours at a time?
 With its cable box, it burns about 310 watts.
 TV sets (and computers too) can draw 5 to 10 watts continually, even when shut down, unless you pull the plug.
-Solution: Use a switchable power strip.
+A solution is to use a switchable power strip.
 A large attic fan may draw 370 watts, but that’s cheaper than an air conditioner, which draws about 1,900 watts per ton of cooling capacity.